-Two exploration drilling campaigns have been completed subsequent to completion of the PFS.
+Three exploration drilling campaigns have been completed subsequent to completion of the Filo del Sol PFS and as of the date of this AIF.
 Details of these drilling campaigns are below:

-Chart Data Find Date RC H oles Diamond C ore Holes Start Date End Date Number Metres Number Metres November 21 2018 March 18 2019 0 0 7 4,631 November 6 2019 March 18 2020 13 2,905 8 5,043
+Start Data End Data RC He oles Diamond Core Holes Start Date End Date Number Metres Number Metres November 21 2018 March 18 2019 0 0 7 4,631 November 6 2019 March 18 2020 13 2,905 8 5,043 November 15 2020 May 2021 0 0 15 11,088

-Drilling during both these campaigns was designed to target areas of high potential for expanding the resource, particularly at depth where the geological model developed from exploration data up to 2018 suggested that mineralization could continue for several hundred metres.
-This drilling expanded the known mineralization to depths of 680 vertical metres below the resource and indicated that the mineralization may continue for approximately several hundred metres below this.
-Drilling results also continued to show that the deposit is open to the north and could be continuous between the northern edge of the resource and a previous drill hole, VRC093, located 1,700 metres to the north.
-The table below shows significant intersections from these two post-PFS exploration seasons.
+Drilling during these campaigns was designed to target areas of high potential for expanding the Filo del Sol Mineral Resource, particularly at depth and to the north where the geological model developed from exploration data up to 2018 suggested that mineralization could continue for several hundred metres.
+This drilling expanded the known mineralization to depths of at least 680 vertical metres below the Mineral Resource and indicated that the mineralization may continue for several hundred metres below this.
+Drilling results also continued to show that the deposit could be continuous between the northern edge of the Mineral Resource and a previous drill hole, VRC093, located 1,700 metres to the north.
+The table below shows significant intersections from these three post-Filo del Sol PFS exploration seasons.